 Khao niao mamuang, or mango with sticky rice, is a Thai dessert typically made with glutinous rice—a short grain rice that doesn’t contain gluten at all, but gets its name from the sticky, glue-like texture it gets when cooked.
 While the dessert is made up of fairly simple ingredients (glutinous rice, fresh mangos, sugar, coconut milk, salt) it requires a whole lot of foresight to soak the rice hours and hours before cooking, having a special steamer to cook the rice, plus time for the rice to soak up the sauce before serving.

-This recipe is a total cheater version that skips all of those parts entirely, resulting in something that is similar to the beloved Thai dessert, but also has its own decadent vibe from sweetened condensed milk.
-Cooking regular ol’ jasmine rice in coconut milk gives this version its sticky texture and a subtle coconut flavor.
+While this is how to make coconut sticky rice the super legit way, this coconut mango sticky rice recipe is a total cheater version that skips all of those parts entirely, resulting in something that is similar to the beloved Thai dessert, but also has its own decadent vibe from sweetened condensed milk.
+Cooking regular ol’ jasmine rice in coconut milk gives this coconut sticky rice its texture and a subtle coconut flavor.

 I know not everyone is like me…but I don’t like making dessert.
 I absolutely love having guests over for a meal and relish in planning what to have out for nibbles when they arrive and what to serve for dinner but by the time I get to thinking about making dessert, I’m looking desperately at the dregs of the ice cream pints already in the bottom of my freezer and wondering if it’s socially acceptable to offer up those to my guests.
 (It’s probably not.)